billy-yoyo/pygame-tile-editor/README.md

 left click to select a tiletype and tileid.

 ## Buttons:
-on the upper-right hand side there are 8 buttons (the top 4 are the only ones currently in use).
-These are paint, fill, select and erase. just above the tile selecter is the layer-selecter.
+  -on the upper-right hand side there are 8 buttons (the top 4 are the only ones currently in use).
+These are paint, fill, select and erase.
+  -just above the tile selecter is the layer-selecter.
 This is the layer you are currently drawing on.
 The map will by default show this layer and everything below it.
 The eye to the right of the text-box toggles single-layer-view, if the eye is outlined in red the map is only drawing the selected layer.
 The arrows either side of the layer selection move the layer up or down one.
-The text-box should be fairly obvious, give it focus and type to enter text, use left/right arrows to move the cursor left/right and use backspace to get rid of text.
+  -The text-box should be fairly obvious, give it focus and type to enter text, use left/right arrows to move the cursor left/right and use backspace to get rid of text.
 You cannot click to place the cursor (sorry).
-To the right of the text-box, in order from left to right, are the save, load and new-file buttons.
+  -To the right of the text-box, in order from left to right, are the save, load and new-file buttons.
 Which should be obvious as to their function.

 There are tooltips on most of these.

 Please feel free to offer any suggestions/criticisms.